yewstack/yew/website/versioned_docs/version-0.18.0/concepts/html/elements.md

 ## Boolean Attributes

 Some content attributes (e.g checked, hidden, required) are called boolean attributes.
-In Yew, boolean attributes need to be explicitly set to 'true':
+In Yew, boolean attributes need to be set to a bool value:

 ```rust
     html! {